mspcvsp/RepData_PeerAssessment1/PA1_template.md

 totalNumberMissingValues <- nrow(activityData) -
                             sum(complete.cases(activityData))
 ```

-The total number of missing values is 2304, which is
+The total number of missing values calculated by the above code chunk is
-computed as by subtracting the number of rows where all of the variables (i.e.
+2304, which is computed as by subtracting the number of
-columns) are specified from the total number of rows.
+[rows where all of the variables (i.e. columns) are specified][8] from the total
+number of rows.

 ```r